bigsee/digital-garden/_notes/Balance (or Equilibrium).md

 The key to life is balance.
 Most systems tend towards balance and equilibirum in their ideal states, whether they be physical, biological, emotional or philosophical.
-Here are some examples
+Here are some examples:

 #### [[Joy and Sadness]]